Mike Vrabel

 Michael George Vrabel (/ˈvreɪbəl/ VRAY-bəl; born August 14, 1975) is an American professional football coach and former linebacker who is the head coach for the New England Patriots of the National Football League (NFL).
 Vrabel previously played in the NFL for 14 seasons, most notably with the Patriots.
-He previously served as the head coach of the Tennessee Titans from 2018 to 2023.
+He also served as the head coach of the Tennessee Titans from 2018 to 2023.

 Vrabel played college football for the Ohio State Buckeyes, twice receiving All-American honors.
 He was selected in the third round of the 1997 NFL draft by the Pittsburgh Steelers, where he spent his first four seasons.
 Vrabel played his next eight seasons with the Patriots, earning Pro Bowl and first-team All-Pro selections in 2007, along with winning three Super Bowl titles.
 In his final two seasons, he was a member of the Kansas City Chiefs.

 As the head coach of the Titans, Vrabel led the team to three consecutive playoff appearances, two consecutive division titles, and an AFC Championship Game appearance in 2019, the franchise's first since 2002.
 He was also named NFL Coach of the Year in 2021 after helping the Titans obtain their conference's top seed for the first time since 2008.
-Following his departure from Tennessee in 2023, Vrabel acted as a coaching and personnel consultant for the Cleveland Browns before eventually being named the head coach of the Patriots in 2025.
+Vrabel was named head coach of the Patriots in 2025 and led them to an appearance in Super Bowl LX while winning Coach of the Year a second time.

 Early life

 Vrabel was born on August 14, 1975, in Akron, Ohio.
-He is a 1993 graduate of Walsh Jesuit High School in nearby Cuyahoga Falls, where he was a standout on their football team coached by Gerry Rardin.
+He attended Walsh Jesuit High School in nearby Cuyahoga Falls, where he was a standout on their football team coached by Gerry Rardin.

+Vrabel is of Slovak American paternal ancestry - his great-grandfather Andrej Vrábel emigrated to the United States from Krivany in present-day Slovakia.
+On the maternal line, Mike Vrabel is the grandchild of George and Frances Petroff of Akron, Ohio, parishioners of the Bulgarian American Eastern Orthodox St. Thomas Church.
+They were Macedonian Patriotic Organization's supporters.

 Playing career

 College

-Vrabel accepted an athletic scholarship to attend Ohio State University and played defensive end from 1993 to 1996.
-He compiled ten sacks as a sophomore, twelve as a junior, and forty-eight tackles and nine sacks as a senior.
-As a senior in 1996, he was recognized as a consensus first-team All-American.
-Vrabel finished his career at Ohio State by being named the Big Ten Defensive Lineman of the Year in both 1995 and 1996, becoming the first of two players to ever win the award twice (Wendell Bryant of Wisconsin being the other).
-He accumulated 36 sacks and 66 tackles for a loss.
+Vrabel accepted an athletic scholarship to attend The Ohio State University and played defensive end from 1993 to 1996.
+He compiled 10 sacks as a sophomore, 12 as a junior, and 48 tackles and nine sacks as a senior.

+As a senior in 1996, Vrabel was recognized as a consensus first-team All-American.
+He finished his career at Ohio State by being named the Big Ten Defensive Lineman of the Year in both 1995 and 1996, becoming the first of two players to ever win the award twice (Wendell Bryant of Wisconsin being the other).
+Vrabel accumulated 36 sacks and 66 tackles for a loss.

-He was named to the Ohio State Football All-Century Team in 2000, and in 2012 was inducted into the Ohio State Athletics Hall of Fame.
+Vrabel was named to the Ohio State Football All-Century Team in 2000, and was inducted into the Ohio State Athletics Hall of Fame in 2012.